FEUP-ESOF-2020-21/open-cx-t3g1-coffeepaste-software/Development-Report.md

 #### User
-The most comprehensive role, includes every user of the Speed meeting, Organizer and Participant.
+The most comprehensive role, includes every user of the Speed meeting, Organiser and Participant.
 Utilizes all the features available.

-##### Organizer
+##### Organiser
 This roll is assigned for the uses who wants to create a separate room with a theme i of his choice.
-The organizer also can participate in the laughed speed meeting, receiving a report of the other users at the end of the section.
+The organiser also can participate in the laughed speed meeting, receiving a report of the other users at the end of the section.

 #### Participant
 This user can choose between the already created thematics and participate in it.